apetkau/genomics-data-index/README.md

 # 2. Background

-This is still an ongoing project.
-A lot of background material is found in my [Thesis proposal][thesis-proposal].
+A paper on this project is in progress.
+A detailed description is found in my [Thesis][].

+Additionally, a poster on this project can be found at [immem2022][].

 # 3. Installation